mjeanroy/jq-autocomplete/README.md

 ### Options

+Note that callbacks are more documented below.

 - `url`: URL used to fetch results.
 - `method`: HTTP method used to fetch results.
-Default is **GET**.
+Default is `GET`.
 - `minSize`: : Minimum number of characters required to trigger autocomplete.
-Default is **3**.
+Default is `3`.
 - `limit`: Maximum number of results to retrieve (will be sent over http).
-Default is **10**.
+Default is `10`.
 - `filterName`: Name of parameter containing filter value.
-Default is **filter**.
+Default is `filter`.
 - `limitName`: Name of parameter containing limit value.
-Default is **limit**.
+Default is `limit`.
 - `datas`: Custom parameter that will added to the fetch query.
-Default is **null** (it means that no additional parameter is sent).
+Default is `null` (it means that no additional parameter is sent).
 - `cache`: Boolean value indicating whether to cache autocomplete results.
-Default is **true**.
+Default is `true`.
 - `label`: Field to show in suggestions list.
 Can be a string (field that will be display) or a function (must return the formatted field to display).
-Default is **label**.
+Default is `label`.
 - `relativeTo`: Suggestion list will be in absolute position.
 Relative position will be appended to input parent by default, unless an other selector is set using this option.
-Default is **null**.
+Default is `null`.
 - `$createForm`: Form that will be display to create new result.
 - `saveUrl`: URL that will be used to save current result.
 Default is the GET url.
 - `saveMethod`: HTTP method that will be used to save new result.
-Default is **POST**.
+Default is `POST`.
 - `saveDataType`: Content-Type returned by creation request.
-Default is **json**.
+Default is `json`.
 - `saveContentType`: Content-Type added to creation request.
-Default is **application/x-www-form-urlencoded; charset=UTF-8**.
+Default is `application/x-www-form-urlencoded; charset=UTF-8`.
 - `createLabel`: Link displayed to show creation form.
-Default is **Not here?
-Create it!**.
+Default is `Not here?
+Create it!`.
 - `cancel`: Label displayed in cancel 'button' (in creation form).
-Default is **Cancel**.
+Default is `Cancel`.
 - `submit`: Label displayed in submit 'button' (in creation form).
-Default is **Save**.
+Default is `Save`.
+- `select`: Callback function called when a suggestion result is selected.
+- `unSelect`: Callback function called when selected result is "un-selected".
+- `onShown`: Callback function called when suggestion list is displayed.
+- `onHidden`: Callback function called when suggestion list is hidden.
 - `isValid`: Callback function used to check validity of creation form and called before creation request.
 If function return a falsy value, creation request will not be triggered.
+- `focusout`: Callback function called when focus out event is triggered.
 - `onSaved`: Callback function called before creation request.
 Returned object will be used as parameter during creation request (useful to override some parameter).
 - `onSavedSuccess`: Callback function called after creation request succeed.
 - `onSavedFailed`: Callback function called after creation request failed.
-- `onShown`: Callback function called when suggestion list is displayed.
-- `onHidden`: Callback function called when suggestion list is hidden.
 - `onDestroyed`: Callback function called when autocomplete plugin is destroyed.

+### API

+#### Callbacks

+Following callbacks can be set at initialization:

+# `function label(obj) : {string}`

+Callback that can be defined to return the formatted string to display in suggestion list.

+# `function select(obj)`

-- `select`: Callback function called when a suggestion result is selected.
+Callback called when an element is selected.
+First parameter of callback is the new selected element.

+# `function unSelect()`

+Callback called when element is de-selected.

+# `function onShown()`

+Callback called when suggestions list (or creation form) is displayed.

+# `function onHidden()`

+Callback called when suggestions list (or creation form) is hidden.

+# `function focusout()`

+Callback called when 'focus out' event is triggered on input.

+# `function isValid(data, $form) : {*}`

+Callback called before creation of new entry.

+Parameters:
+- `data` First parameter is the form serialized as an object.
+- `$form` Second parameter is the form.

+Returns:

+Whatever, a **falsy value** (a.k.a. `0`, `false`, `''`, `null` or `undefined`) means that the form is **not valid**, a **truthy value** means that the form is **valid**.

+# `function onSaved(data) : {object}`

+Callback that can be used to override saved data before request.

+Parameters:
+- `data` Data that will be saved.

+# `function onSavedSuccess(data, textStatus, jqXHR)`

+Callback called when creation request succeed.

+Parameters:
+- `data` Response.
+- `textStatus` Status as formatted string.
+- `jqXhr` Original XHR.

+# `function onSavedFailed(jqXhr, textStatus, errorThrown)`

+Callback called when creation request failed.

+Parameters:
+- `jqXhr` Original XHR.
+- `textStatus` Status as formatted string.
+- `errorThrown` Exception object if one occured.

+# `function onDestroyed()`

+Callback called when plugin is destroyed.

+#### Public methods

+Autocomplete instance has following methods:

+# `function hide()`:

+Hide auto-complete results (or creation form).

+# `function show()`

+Show auto-complete results.

+# `clearCache`: `function()`

+Clear auto-complete cache.

+# `function empty()`

+- Clear autocomplete:
+  - Clear and hide suggestions.
+  - Deselect active result.

+- Clear input value.

+# `function clear()`

+- Clear autocomplete:
+  - Clear and hide suggestions.
+  - Deselect active result.
+- Input value is not updated.

+# `function val([data])` - Get / Set auto-complete value.

-- `unSelect`: Callback function called when selected result is "un-selected".
+- If function is called without parameter, current selected value is returned.
-- `focusout`: Callback function called when focus out event is triggered.
+- If function is called with a parameter, selected value is updated with parameter value.

+# `function destroy()`

+Destroy plugin:
+- Clear internal data.
+- Unbind user events.
+- Remove DOM elements created by plugin.

 ### License